isomerpages/mol-services/_government-services/02-buy-hdb/00a-overview(accordion).md

         </ul>
       <li>Signed GIRO form if you are paying monthly loan instalments partially or fully by cash</li>
       </ul>
-      <p>You will also be required to log into your SingPass during your appointment if you intend to use CPF savings to pay for your monthly loan instalments.</p>
+      <p>You will also be required to log into your Singpass during your appointment if you intend to use CPF savings to pay for your monthly loan instalments.</p>
     </div>
   </div>
 </div>